Protecting public health and the environment

 - Development vs. Mining – Some developers sell rock from a construction development site.
 When is this considered mining, and when is it just development?
 Current law and regulation address this issue.

-- Public Meetings – A public meeting allows the public to meet with the mine operator and department staff when the public has concerns with a new or expansion industrial mineral mining permit.
+- Public Meetings – A public meeting may be requested by anyone when an industrial mineral permit application is out on public notice.
+The informal public meeting allows the public to meet with the mine operator and department staff to discuss concerns with a proposed industrial mineral mining permit application.

-This issue is a subset of Industrial Minerals, but can be a high profile issue for several reasons.
+This type of mining is a subset of Industrial Minerals, but can be a high profile concern for several reasons.
 While these commodities are regulated under the same law as quarries, the applicability is substantially different.
-This type of mining consists largely of skimming materials off of gravel bars, so there is not usually a pit left at the site.
+This type of mining consists largely of skimming materials off of gravel bars, so there is no pit left at the site.
 As such, there are no reclamation requirements if no other damage to the site or stream channel occurs.
 In 2004, the program worked with stakeholders to develop stream protection guidelines into rules.
-Every stakeholder indicated to the commission that they could live with the stream protection regulations that were negotiated at the end of the process.
+Every stakeholder indicated to the commission they could live with the stream protection regulations negotiated at the end of the process.
 The rules have been in place since 2005.

 Sand and Gravel Topics of Current Interest:

 In 2009, the legislature passed legislation that gives greater permit exemptions to private landowners.
-They are now able to sell some gravel under a new permit exemption.
+Landowners are now able to sell small quantities of gravel once registered with the Land Reclamation Program without going through the formal permitting process.
 However, the same regulations that apply to commercial gravel mining operations also apply to landowners.
 Currently, local governments are exempt only if they use their own personnel and equipment to extract gravel.

 The coal law contains requirements to ensure all coal exploration and active coal surface mining operation are planned and operated in a manner that will not be detrimental to public health, safety, or cause environmental pollution.
 The surface coal mining law is extensive and comprehensive encompassing almost, if not all, environmental aspects.

-Our regulatory activities include the handling of materials such as overburden, topsoil and revegetation of the mine site.
-In the case of coal mining the processing area, the stockpiles of saleable product and the ground where they are stored receive even greater regulatory protection due to the toxic nature of coal and its byproducts.
-Environmental issues include erosion by wind or water, sedimentation of materials off the permit that affect ground not under permit, and includes blasting, hydrologic monitoring of both surface and groundwater and proving the past mining soil productivity of the reclaimed land.
+Coal mining regulatory activities include the handling of materials such as overburden, topsoil and revegetation of the mine site.
+Coal processing areas, stockpiles of saleable product and the physical location where they are stored receive even greater regulatory protection due to the toxic nature of coal and its byproducts.
+Environmental issues include erosion by wind or water, sedimentation of materials off the permit that affect areas not under permit, and includes blasting, hydrologic monitoring of both surface and groundwater and proving the soil productivity of the reclaimed land.

 Abandoned Mine Lands